mhnestler/zpr-demo/README.md

 - x86_64 only.
 	- Not ARM (Apple, Pi, etc.) — even with `binfmt` (qemu or Rosetta).
 - Linux as host OS.
 You must have root privileges.
-	- The docker containers run with extra privileges to manipulate network interfaces on the host.
+	- The docker containers run with extra privileges to manipulate network interfaces.
 Docker on other OSes runs containers in a VM, so this won't work.
 - A recent Linux distribution.
 	- Ubuntu 24.04 or later; Debian 13 "trixie"; RHEL or Oracle Linux 10.0.
 	- Specifically, glibc 2.39 or later.